“Nobody Died At Sandy Hook”

 “Suspiciously convenient, if not implausible, is Dr. Carver’s role in changing the law about a year before the Sandy Hook massacre to allow keeping the names of murdered minors secret.
 The names of the murdered minors did come out within about a day or two anyway, but why have such a law except to give the authorities unneeded time to get their story straight?” pg.
 188

-First, let’s address the glaring inconsistency in Harwood’s claim.
-The entire premise of this book is that the events of December 14, 2012, were part of a “drill” planned over at least four years.
-So why would the authorities suddenly need an extra 24 hours to “get their story straight”?
-Are we supposed to believe that in four years, they somehow failed to come up with a simple list of twenty names?
-And he wants to talk about implausibility?
+The core premise of the book is that Sandy Hook was a “drill” planned over at least four years.
+So why, exactly, would authorities suddenly need an extra 24 hours to “get their story straight”?
+Are we to believe that after four years of planning, they somehow failed to prepare a list of twenty names?
+And Harwood wants to lecture others about implausibility?

 Police knew the names of the victims Friday, but officials said they were pending positive identification by the state medical examiner’s office.

-Regarding Harwood’s vague mention of a supposed law change in 2011, he’s likely referring to statutes that prevent the names of minor victims from appearing in public records, such as final reports.
+Harwood’s vague reference to a supposed law change in 2011 is likely a muddled reference to long-standing statutes and constitutional provisions that limit the disclosure of minors’ identities in public records.
 These include:

-The first three statutes are FOIA exemptions, but information on their exact enactment dates is scarce.
-However, Article 1, Sec.
-8b of the Connecticut Constitution—pertaining to victim rights—was adopted on November 27, 1996.
+While the FOIA exemptions are not always easy to date precisely, Article I, Section 8b of the Connecticut Constitution—pertaining to victim rights—was adopted on November 27, 1996.

 “Dr. Carver is worth additional investigation if only due to his cryptic remark that he hopes future disclosures don’t come crashing down on the heads of the people of Newtown (search YouTube.com with the key words of Carver’s name and “crashing down on the heads of the people of Newtown”).
 Over what disclosure could there possibly be negative consequences crashing down on the heads of the people of Newtown?
 No investigation or piece of journalism has yet pinned Dr. Carver down on that.” pg.
 189